Splyth/slack_bot/README.md

   @BOT_NAME callthecops - responds with an image of anime cops with the caption "You Called"

-  @BOT_NAME kill me - responds with a gif with kill me as a search
+  @BOT_NAME kill me - reacts to user message, kicks user from channel, and sends user a DM with a quote about death

   @BOT_USER shame <User ID> - You must @USER_NAME (might figure out how to display with a user name search)